Deathsmiles

 Deathsmiles (デススマイルズ, Desusumairuzu) is a horizontally scrolling shooter arcade video game by Japanese developer Cave, released in late 2007.
 It has heavy occult and gothic influences.
-It is the second Cave shooter to be played using a horizontally-oriented monitor (the first being Progear, followed by Akai Katana).
+It is the second Cave shooter to be played using a horizontally-oriented monitor (the first being Progear, and the third being Akai Katana).
 It was the first Cave shooter released in North America on a console, and the first one in Europe.
 Cave has also released it for iOS.
 A sequel, Deathsmiles II, was released to Japanese arcades on May 14, 2009.
 A compilation of both Deathsmiles I and Deathsmiles II was released for PlayStation 4, Xbox One and Nintendo Switch in Japan on December 16, 2021.

 Gameplay

-Deathsmiles is a horizontal side-scrolling bullet hell where the players and must stop monsters from invading the world of Gilverado.
+Deathsmiles is a horizontal side-scrolling bullet hell game where the players must stop monsters from invading the world of Gilverado.
 There are 5 playable characters: Windia (Wind Magic), Follett (Fire Magic), Casper (Death Magic), Rosa (Spirit Magic) and Sakura (Magician).

 There are 8 stages in total, with one being optional.
-After selecting a character, you can choose from one set of three stages: the Port Town, The Forest of the Lost, and the Lake Shore.
+After selecting a character, the players can choose from one set of three stages: the Port Town, The Forest of the Lost, and the Lake Shore.
 After completing any level from the first set, a second set of levels, the Graveyard, the Swamp Wastes, and the Volcano, appears, and a level must be completed there in order to access a level from the first set again.
 After all 6 initial levels are completed, players can either play a difficult extra level, the Gorge, or head straight to the final level, Hades Castle.
 There is also a unique approach to difficulty in this game.
-Before a stage starts, you must pick between 3 levels of difficulty.
-Level 1 difficulty features easier patterns and gives players 3 bombs per life while Level 3 difficulty features suicide bullets that are fired toward you after defeating an enemy, as well as one bomb being given per life.
-On arcade mode, a difficulty level will be locked out if 2 stages are played on that difficulty level. on Xbox 360 and Version 1.1 mode difficulty levels can be chosen more than twice, so players have to strategize on whether or not they will play all the levels on Level 1 difficulty for a more comfortable experience, or play the levels on Level 3 difficulty for more scoring opportunities.
+Before a stage starts, the players must pick between 3 levels of difficulty.
+Level 1 difficulty features easier patterns and gives players 3 bombs per life while Level 3 difficulty features suicide bullets that are fired toward the player after defeating an enemy, as well as one bomb being given per life.
+On arcade mode, a difficulty level will be locked out if 2 stages are played on that difficulty level.
+On Xbox 360 and Version 1.1 mode difficulty levels can be chosen more than twice, so players have to strategize on whether or not they will play all the levels on Level 1 difficulty for a more comfortable experience, or play the levels on Level 3 difficulty for more scoring opportunities.
 In addition, items hidden in the environment such as life-restoring parfaits and extra bombs can be found on levels selecting with higher difficulty levels.